julian1-testing/CSP/README.md

 ## Catalog Services for Portal - PoC

 - implements faceted search, search pagination, online resources, to drive AODN Portal
-- supports csw harvest of external mcp2.0/19139(./src/ParseMCP20.hs) catalogues, but is not dependent upon this metadata form
+- harvest external mcp2.0/19139catalogues via csw, but is not dependent upon this metadata form
 - records, concepts and indexes - all state localized to a db backend, with no filesystem needed